jmleglise/beachfront-vacation-home-rental/src/content/feature/english/-index.md

 - Shower room
 - WC

-<a class="btn btn-primary mt-5" href="/en/villa-tamaris-beachfront-ouistreham-location/" target="_self"> Learn more about the villa’s amazing location </a>
+<a class="btn btn-outline-primary mt-5" href="/en/villa-tamaris-beachfront-ouistreham-location/" target="_self"> Learn more about the villa’s amazing location </a>